 - Mercedes-Benz entered the Chinese market under the brand name “Bensi,” which means “rush to die.”

-These are some epic fails of brand names went wrong.
+These are some epic failures of brand names that went wrong.

 Choosing a word that has a positive meaning to it would obviously help you connect and attract more customers towards your brand.